woj-tek/Packt-Publishing-Free-Learning/README.md

-## Free Learning PacktPublishing scripts
+## Free Learning PacktPublishing script

 **grabPacktFreeBook.py** - script that automatically grabs a daily free eBook from https://www.packtpub.com/packt/offers/free-learning

+**packtPublishingFreeEbook.py** - script that automatically grabs and download a daily free eBook from https://www.packtpub.com/packt/offers/free-learning
-**packtFreeBookDownloader.py** - script which downloads already claimed eBooks from your account https://www.packtpub.com/account/my-ebooks
+  You can use it also to download the already claimed eBooks from your account https://www.packtpub.com/account/my-ebooks

 ### Requirements: